Travel. It’s one of the things that unites us. So does connection to homeland. So does music.

 You might also wish to learn about the book Rancher Farmer Fisherman in which several people making their lives in the American heartland consider conservation and climate change.
 In another book, Chesapeake Requiem, you may follow the life a community on an island in Maryland’s eastern shore where waters have been rising.

 As this piece was being written word came of the tsunami in Sulawesi, Indonesia.
-If you would like to help, here is a page with links to ten organizations including Red Cross/Red Crescent, Save the Children, Catholic Relief Services, and others working on tsunami relief in Indonesia.
+If you would like to help, here is a page with links to many organizations including Red Cross/Red Crescent, Save the Children, Catholic Relief Services, and others working on tsunami relief in Indonesia.
+Update:they still are, and could still sue your help.

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks.
 You will find links to do that in the sidebar — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.